ljohansson/TLA/README.md

 > RUNX1   21:36150098-36421595

-The scripts
-> windowed_coverage.pl
-,
-> in_silico_enrich.pl
-and
-> human-mouse_singleGenomePlot_normalized.R
-have been created by Cergentis B.V.
+The scripts "windowed_coverage.pl", "in_silico_enrich.pl" and "human-mouse_singleGenomePlot_normalized.R" have been created by Cergentis B.V.

 > Cergentis B.V.

 > Yalelaan 62

 > 3584 CM Utrecht

 > The Netherlands

 > +31 (0)30 760 16 36

 > info@cergentis.com

 The file human-mouse_singleGenomePlot_normalized_fix_20160920_abscut100_Inhousefiltered.R is an adaptation of the human-mouse_singleGenomePlot_normalized.R script.
 The following changes are made: